robots-make-art-too/EECS_1720/docs/JS_OOP.md

 ### Benefits of External JavaScript

 1. Cached JavaScript files can speed up page loading.
-Want to know more? [^2]
+Want to know more?[^2].
    - [what exactly is website speed?](https://www.websitebuilderexpert.com/building-websites/website-load-time-statistics/)
    - So?
 Load these and decide (hint: open b after a... is a still loading?):
      1. [slow](https://www.dollartree.com/)